 If audio or video breaks up and you miss something, let the meeting leader/teacher know.
 Your meeting can only be productive if everyone communicates effectively both ways.

 Looking for more?
-Check out the video below for some additional tips and tricks to help you succeed in a digital environment.
+Check out this Google Doc and the video below for some additional tips and tricks to help you succeed in a digital environment.